All wood crafters own wood planers. Period.

 These types of wood planers are made for manual use.
 They are comparatively smaller and portable.

-Hand wood planers are available in block planers, smooth planers, jack planers, etc. They are good portable wood planers.
+Hand wood planers are available in multiple formats including block planers, smooth planers, jack planers, etc. They are good portable wood planers.

 Why are they worth buying?